silksong-modding/Silksong.AssetHelper/docs/articles/tips.md

 It is always more efficient to load the non-scene asset, if possible.

-* Prefer loading from fewer/smaller bundles
+* Prefer loading from fewer/smaller bundles.

 It's hard to predict exactly how long it will take to repack a scene bundle but bundles that take up more space on disk are more likely to take longer to repack.
 For example, the coral_23.bundle file is significantly larger